pfeghali/CS165B-FinalPrep/README.md

 Linear least squares regression refers to the process of minimizing the sum of the squares of the residuals.

 ### Univariate
 So lets say we have a set of data points, with an input and an output.
 Since there is a single input variable, this is considered univariate.
 Lets consider these data points as (h, w).
-This can be parameterized as w = a+bh, with a being some sort of bias term, and b being the slope of the learned line.
+This can be parameterized as w = a+bh, with a being some sort of bias term, and b being the slope of the learned line (I struggle to call this 'learned'.
+Fit is probably the better term for *all* of this material).
 Effectively, we then can expand this to a general form, where the output function to estimate w given some sort of h input would be `w=average(w)+(covariance(h,w)/variance(h)^2)(h-average(h))`.
 This function effectively begins by noralizing any sort of input variable, then estimating its output slope based on its covariace and variance, then adding the output bias.

 ### Multivariate